-The WRP population at Busselton Health Campus was 79 individuals during the March 2016 survey, higher than the survey undertaken a year earlier in March 2015 (68 individuals) and higher than the baseline (post clearing and post translocation) population of 68 individuals recorded in October 2012.
-The population remains above the 20% trigger value set-out in the WRP Management Plan (Attachment 2).
+The WRP population at Busselton Health Campus was 78 individuals during the autumn 2017 survey, slightly lower than the survey undertaken a year earlier in March 2016 (79 individuals).
+This is higher than the baseline (post clearing and post translocation) population of 68 individuals recorded in October 2012.
+The population remains above the 20% trigger value (54 WRP or fewer) set out in the WRP Management Plan.